slim-template/slim/doc/logic_less.md

 ## Logic less in Sinatra

-Sinata has built-in support for Slim.
+Sinatra has built-in support for Slim.
 All you have to do is require the logic less Slim plugin.
 This can be done in your config.ru:

     require 'slim/logic_less'